cubeta-io/cubeta-starter/readme.md

-**Introduction**
+<h1 id="introduction">Introduction</h1>

  cubeta-starter is a package that will help you create your CRUDES easier than before with a pretty much        everything you will need

- **it is using Repository and Service design pattern so every model created there will be a corresponding repository class and service class**
+_<p> it is using Repository and Service design pattern so every model created there will be a corresponding repository class and service class</p>_

 Each created model will has a :
 - migration file